danorel/ri-rnn/README.md

-# foobar
+# ri-rnn

-foobar is a Python project for dealing with ...
+ri-rnn is a Python project for dealing with ...

 ## Installation & Contributing